 CGI is the wrong solution for modern embedded web applications.
 CGI is slow, unresponsive and hard to secure.
 Stop using it!
 Instead, use one of the integrated web frameworks that embedded web servers offer.
 These provide plenty of support in creating secure, responsive and usable web interfaces.

-While there are many excellent alternatives for creating web application, my favorite is IOTO.
-Ioto is an amazing “C” language web framework that works at native speed.
-It is extremely efficient and accesses hardware and system data with ease to create compelling web applications.
+While there are many excellent options for building web applications, my top choice is Ioto.
+Ioto is a powerful C-language web framework that runs at native speed, delivering exceptional efficiency.
+It seamlessly accesses hardware and system data, making it ideal for creating fast and compelling web applications.

 {{comment.name}} said ...